pvk-96/ML-projects/README.md

 **The Projects Uploaded till date:**
 ---
 1. Titanic Survival Predictor:
-   Algorithm used: Naive Bayes.
+- Algorithm used: Naive Bayes.
-   Machine Learning Algorithm to predict Titanic survival chance
+- Machine Learning Algorithm to predict Titanic survival chance

 2. Salary Estimator:
-   Algorithm used: K-Nearest neighbor.
+- Algorithm used: K-Nearest neighbor.
-   Machine Learning algorithm to predict Salary of employees.
+- Machine Learning algorithm to predict Salary of employees.

 3. Exam Marks Prediction:
-   Algorithm used: Linear Regression with Multiple variables Machine Learning Algorithm to predict the Exam Marks.
+- Algorithm used: Linear Regression with Multiple variables
+- Machine Learning Algorithm to predict the Exam Marks.

+4. Car Price Prediction:
+- Algorithm used: end-to-end regression pipeline — from preprocessing to training and evaluation — using the Random Forest algorithm.
+- Machine Learning Algorithm to predict Car Prices.

 ---